 Innovative cereal brands have incorporated yogurt-covered granola clusters into their products.
 Cereal manufacturers can improve formulations and expand better-for-you cereal benefits with yogurt powders and adopt yogurt’s nutritive protein and calcium, not to mention yogurt’s reputation as a healthy choice.
 Because dried yogurt powder is a natural ingredient, it can also appeal to clean label consumer preferences (Mail this link).

 6. Meal Replacement Bars

 Commonly associated with physical fitness and weight loss, meal replacement bars are a typical go-to post-workout snack.
 Dried yogurt powder is a good ingredient fit since it delivers high calcium plus energy-boosting protein in a dry, low-fat mix.
 Sometimes, however, meal replacement bars are associated with a laundry list of artificial additives.
-Today’s top-rated snack bars combine nutrition, flavor and clean labels.
+Today’s top-rated snack bars (Mail this link) combine nutrition, flavor and clean labels.